-Lastly make sure you plan time to just walk around the city.
-There are so many piazzas each with its own character.
+Lastly, make sure you plan time to just walk around the city.
+There are so many pizzas each with its own character.
 It’s a lovely space to grab a coffee and enjoy the setting!

 Notable Places to Eat:

 Roscioli – It’s located in the heart of Rome and is a deli inspired restaurant.
-It serves several meats and cheeses and is the perfect spot for lunch!
+It serves several types of meat and cheeses and is the perfect spot for lunch!